 After establishing the numeric ice condition index for Arctic waters based on the POLARIS index from the Polar Code, the ADAC team will collaborate with Axiom Data Science to develop computer scripts to automate the process of calculating the ARCTICE index.
 The scripts will automatically obtain input source data from HIOMAS, run the ARCTICE script, generate POLARIS index plots, and publish the plot on a server.

-Transition the ARCTICE to an operational destination
+Transition the ARCTICE to an operational destination.

 Overall, the ARCTICE transition will take a similar approach as for Great Lakes ICECON.
 After the ADAC team established the ICECON automation, the team will collaborate with Axiom Data Science to transition it to operation.
 Axiom data science will host the computer scripts to automatically obtain input source data, run the script, generate POLARIS plots, and publish the plot at a server.
 The ADAC team will also pursue agreements with USNIC and Alaska Ocean Observing System based in Anchorage for them to host the POLARIS data.

-Explore an east-coast version of ARCTICE for USCG D1
+Explore an east-coast focused version of ARCTICE for USCG D1.

-Currently the ARCTIC covers the entire Arctic Ocean and will provide POLARIS index for all sailing routers within the Arctic Ocean.
-The jurisdiction area covered by USCG D1 on the east coast, is outside the current ARCTICE area.
-However, with a similar need from D1 for information to navigate in ice, the project team will also explore and discuss with D1 for the feasibility of an east-coast version of ARCTICE.
+Currently ARCTICE covers the entire Arctic Ocean and will provide POLARIS index for all sailing routers within the Arctic Ocean.
+The jurisdiction area covered by USCG D1 on the east coast, is outside the current focus ARCTICE effort.
+However, with a similar need from USCG D1 for information to navigate in ice, the project team will also explore and discuss with D1 for the feasibility of an east-coast focused aspect for ARCTICE.

-Key Milestones:
+Key Milestones.

 Finalize a forecast numeric Arctic ice condition index for Arctic waters.
 Researchers started the forecast numeric Arctic ice condition index for Arctic waters in project year 6 and will finalize the model with feedback from shareholders in year 7.

 Integrate the index to a visualization tool as an aid to vessel mariner planning and underway activities.
-Project investigators will provide visualization of ARCTICE in ADAC Program Year 7.
+Project investigators will provide visualization of ARCTICE, which will consider visualizations provided by environmental models (such as HIOMAS).

 Conduct validation.
-ARCTICE validation is a Program Year 7 task.
+Project team will conduct ARCTICE validation, leveraging research methods established Great Lakes ICECON, which will include collaboration with Canadian Ice Services and coordination with both USNIC and National Weather Service (NWS) Anchorage ice desk.

 Transition the ARCTICE to an operational destination.
-Researchers will plan to transition ARCTICE to Axiom Data Science by 30 Jun 2021 for automated index generation to USNIC.
+Researchers will plan to transition ARCTICE to Axiom Data Science by 30 Jun 2021 for automated index generation to USNIC and NWS Anchorage ice desk.

-Performance Metrics:

-Researchers will evaluate their investigations according to the following metrics:

-The ARCTICE algorithms enable accurate Arctic ice condition predictions 65% of the time.

-ARCTICE algorithms provide comparable Bering, Chukchi and Beaufort Sea ice-conditions index accuracy to known accuracy of Canadian ice services within Canadian waters.

-Stakeholder Engagement:
+Key Stakeholder Engagement: